aleferri/65HE06/README.md

 The new pipeline is composed of
 1. IF: fetch 2 16 bit words and feed them to ID
 2. ID: use the opcode to generate at most 3 uOp/cycle and feed them to the Microcore Reservation Stations (A & B).
-3. Microcore Select uOp: select next uOp and load them in the uOp register
+3. Microcore SCHED: select next uOp and load it in the uOp register.
+Wait uOps that require busy registers.
+Note that Main RS doesn't check for busy registers.
 4. Microcore ALU: execute the selected uOp and start a memory cycle if required
 5. Microcore MEM: execute writes, execute loads and save the result in the temporary register of the relative Reservation Station (Register TA for RSA, Register TB for RSB).
 The Microcore Repeat stages 3-5 until execution complete.
 During Main memory cycles, use ALU to execute Spot ALU operations.
 Load a new operation when needed.
 During stalls, ID will feed a NOP.